Report MERCOSUR - Fruits - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Fruit Production in MERCOSUR

-In 2022, the average fruit yield in MERCOSUR contracted modestly to X tons per ha, flattening at 2021.
-In general, the yield, however, showed a relatively flat trend pattern.
-The most prominent rate of growth was recorded in 2017 when the yield increased by 2.8% against the previous year.
-Over the period under review, the fruit yield reached the maximum level at X tons per ha in 2021, and then shrank in the following year.
+The average fruit yield shrank slightly to X tons per ha in 2022, therefore, remained relatively stable against the previous year.
+Over the period under review, the yield, however, saw a relatively flat trend pattern.
+The most prominent rate of growth was recorded in 2013 when the yield increased by X% against the previous year.
+Over the period under review, the fruit yield reached the maximum level at X tons per ha in 2018; however, from 2019 to 2022, the yield failed to regain momentum.
 Despite the increased use of modern agricultural techniques and methods, future yield figures may still be impacted by adverse weather conditions.

 Fruit Exports